andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 * 1.7.35 – Arctic-Arctic#8016 (a5f144e7)
 * 1.7.36 – MAZU-MAZU#2586 (3d66ead8)

 1\.7.4 – Only a referee from this list can be an official spectator.
-Anyone who falsely pretends to be a referee will receive punishment.
+Anyone who falsely pretends to be a referee will receive a temporary ban from vCoD.gg competitions.

 1\.7.5 – A referee should ensure the match is played according to the rules.